Relativistic Cooper pairing in the microscopic limit of chiral random matrix theory: Summary and outlook

 In this paper, we put forward a novel RMT and analyzed its properties in the large-$N$ limit.
 For three flavors, we showed that the model exhibits a striking similarity to the CFL phase of QCD in that the $\SU(3)$ color is broken and gets locked to the flavor $\SU(3)$.
 For two flavors, we showed that an isospin-singlet pairing of quarks occurs and breaks the $\SU(3)$ color symmetry down to $\SU(2)$, in analogy to the 2SC phase of QCD.
 This work opens up an entirely new avenue to investigate color superconductivity in dense QCD.

 A lot of work remains to be done.
 As one can see from \eqref{eq:oierwsnfsdk}, in this work we have restricted ourselves to the color and flavor-antisymmetric interaction only.
 Extending this by incorporating the color and flavor-symmetric interaction is of much interest.
-This may help us identify RMT that exactly reproduces the CFL chiral Lagrangian \eqref{eq:cflmassterm}.
-It would also be intriguing to numerically investigate the spectrum of the random matrix Dirac operator $\mathscr{D}$.
-This would be much easier (at least in the quenched limit) than analytically obtaining the microscopic spectral density, which seems to be a gargantuan task given the awful complexity of $\mathscr{D}$.
+It is also intriguing to numerically investigate the spectrum of the random matrix Dirac operator $\mathscr{D}$.
+This would be much easier (at least in the quenched limit) than analytically obtaining the microscopic spectral density, which seems to be a gargantuan task given the awful complexity of $\mathscr{D}$ in the present model.